hammerheim-game/hammerheim-rules/7-equipment.md

 Pistols, Handguns, Hochland long rifles, & Nuln Shotgun.

 ### Heavier Ammunition
+(Once per battle)
 Heavier Ammunition is a special round; it may use Nickel or some other heaver metal for the shot.
-Heavier Ammunition increases the strength of any one blackpowder weapon by 1 for one shot.
-Heavy shot may only be used once, but may be used on War Machines.
+Heavier Ammunition increases the strength of a single shot.
+May not be used on siege weapons.

 ### Modified Gunsight